MinaPecheux/Medusa/README.md

 This cryptography method is symmetric and it uses a key and a complement key to perform (de)cyphering on a text.

-_Note: to make it harder to decypher, Medusa uses a wide range of characters including Unicode characters.
-So it requires Python 3 to work._
+_Note: to make it harder to decypher, Medusa uses a wide range of characters including Unicode characters... so it requires Python 3 to work._

 ## Install